Seven BCIT students help develop machine learning to analyze political performance

 Q: IOTO has used the Tech Co-op Grant Program seven times.
 What makes this program so appealing to you and your company?

-Dr. Spat: Resistance to change is built into the economics of A new method, idea or product..
+Dr. Spat: Resistance to change is built into the economics of innovation.
 It’s cheaper to stick with the tried and true than to experiment.
 The Tech Co-op Grant Program slightly alters this punishing equation by giving us an incentive to put fine young minds to solving old challenges in innovative ways.

 Q: How did the Tech Co-op Grant impact the company?